luckman212/jmap-backup/README.md

 ## Verification

 Every so often, it's a good idea to run the script with the `--verify` argument.
 This will be slower, but will thoroughly check that every message in your mailbox exists on the filesystem, and will "fill in the blanks" if any are missing.

+## Environment Variables

+- You can export `JMAP_DEBUG` to `1` to see additional debugging info printed to the console
+- You can export `NOT_BEFORE` to override the default of `2000-01-01` or whatever date is specified in the config file

 ## Good luck